MossWoodMetrics/MossWoodMetrics.github.io/contents/values.md

 - Offer our services to Mental Health Charities in Ireland for free.

-- We try and speak Irish sometimes.
+- Promote a better understanding of Irelands history and language.